AdaCore/training_material/courses/spark_for_ada_programmers/labs/060_proof.lab.rst

    :color-red:`basics.ads:39:14: cannot prove The_Table (I) = The_Table (J)'Old`

-      The prover can't verify the result because it has no knowledge of the result to the call to :ada:`Swap_Table`
+      The prover can't verify the result because it has no knowledge of the result for the call to :ada:`Swap_Table`

    - Add a postcondition to :ada:`Swap_Table`